 Spread some almond butter on some gluten-free toast for a peanut-free breakfast classic!
 You can enjoy it plain or add some bananas and cinnamon on top.

-If you were ever a fan of Nutella, you can buy (or make your own) dairy-free chocolate hazelnut butter and still enjoy the flavors you love.
 This is a super delicious treat that my son gets so excited for every time we make it!

 24. Vegan butter on gluten-free toast

 I don’t know about you, but sometimes when I’m feeling sick or just not in the mood for much of a breakfast, nothing satisfies quite like butter on toast.